The Effects of a Family Non-universal Z' Boson in the \bar{B}_s->\pi K, \pi K*, \rho K Decays and B_d-\bar{B_d} mixing: The effects of family non-universal model

 \subsection{Numerical analyses and discussions}

 With these theoretical formulae and the theoretical input parameters summarized in Appendix, we now present our numerical analyses and discussions.
 Our fitting is performed with that the experimental data is allowed within their $1.68\sigma$ ($\simeq\,90\%$ C.L.) error bars, while the theoretical uncertainties are also considered by varying the input parameters within their respective regions specified in the Appendix.
-Due to that $Z^{\prime}$ parameters $P_{ud}^{L,R}$ and $D_{ud}^{L,R}$ have been severely constrained by measured $B_s-\bar{B}_s$ mixing and $B\to\pi K$ decays~\cite{Chang2}, we demand that they can not exceed their respective ranges listed in Table~\ref{inputsZp}, where S1 and S2 correspond to UTfit collaboration's two fitting results for $C_{B_s}$ and $\phi_{B_s}$~\cite{UTfit}.
+In addition, we quote the scheme I to regulate the appearing end-point divergences.
+Since the $Z^{\prime}$ parameters $P_{ud}^{L,R}$ and $D_{ud}^{L,R}$ have been severely constrained by measured $B_s-\bar{B}_s$ mixing and $B\to\pi K$ decays~\cite{Chang2}, we demand that they cannot exceed their respective ranges listed in Table~\ref{inputsZp}, where S1 and S2 correspond to UTfit collaboration's two fitting results for $C_{B_s}$ and $\phi_{B_s}$~\cite{UTfit}.